victorsillerico/cnn_sat_imgs/README.md

 ## What is it?

 This is a pytorch implementation of a deep learning model for classification of satellite images.
-The proposed architecture is based on tranfer learning and uses a ResNet50 classification model as a backbone pre-trained model.
+The proposed architecture is based on tranfer learning and uses ResNet50, VGG16, and AlexNet classification models as backbone pre-trained models.

 ## Requirements
 For running the sample code: